MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Teams/stream-classification-in-call-quality-dashboard.md

 - CSH
 ms.custom:
 - Optimization
-description: Descubra cómo se clasifica la calidad de la transmisión en el panel de calidad de llamadas para Microsoft Teams y Skype for Business Online. ms.openlocfilehash: 2c70126c86a6e9f0a8bc48c8fffa90142fe5928f ms.sourcegitcommit: 10046048a670b66d93e8ac3ba7c3ebc9c3c5fc2f ms.translationtype: MT ms.contentlocale: es-ES ms.lasthandoff: 02/20/2020 ms.locfileid: "42160744"
+description: Obtenga información sobre cómo se clasifica la calidad de la transmisión en el panel de calidad de llamadas (CQD) para Microsoft Teams y Skype empresarial online. ms.openlocfilehash: 28c3857f1bf30903e9a59d45e8149f8ecbfc57be ms.sourcegitcommit: 90939ad992e65f840e4c2e7a6d18d821621319b4 ms.translationtype: MT ms.contentlocale: es-ES ms.lasthandoff: 07/09/2020 ms.locfileid: "45085896"
 ---
-# <a name="stream-classification-in-call-quality-dashboard"></a>Clasificación de la transmisión en el panel de calidad de llamadas
+# <a name="stream-classification-in-call-quality-dashboard-cqd"></a>Clasificación de la transmisión en el panel de calidad de llamadas (CQD)

 The Call Quality Dashboard (CQD) for Microsoft Teams and Skype for Business Online allows you to gain insights into the quality of calls made using Microsoft Teams and Skype for Business services.
 This topic provides detailed information about the quality classification of media streams.
-To learn more about CQD and how to enable it, see [Turning on and using Call Quality Dashboard](turning-on-and-using-call-quality-dashboard.md).
+To learn more about CQD and how to set it up, see [Set up Call Quality Dashboard](turning-on-and-using-call-quality-dashboard.md).

 ## <a name="classifier-definitions"></a>Definiciones del clasificador

-Las transmisiones en el CQD se clasifican como _buenas_, _malas_o no _clasificadas_ en función de los valores de las métricas de calidad de clave disponibles.
-Las métricas y condiciones que se usan para clasificar la secuencia se muestran en las tablas siguientes.
-Las dimensiones de "mala calidad de los CQDs" pueden usarse para comprender qué métrica es responsable de una clasificación _deficiente_ .
-Para obtener más información sobre estas dimensiones, consulte [dimensiones y medidas disponibles en el panel de calidad de llamadas](dimensions-and-measures-available-in-call-quality-dashboard.md).
+Streams in CQD are classified as _Good_, _Poor_, or _Unclassified_ based on the values of the available key quality metrics.
+The metrics and conditions used to classify stream are shown in the tables that follow.
+CQD's "Poor Due To" dimensions can be used to understand which metric is responsible for a _Poor_ classification.
+For more information on these dimensions, see [Dimensions and measures available in Call Quality Dashboard](dimensions-and-measures-available-in-call-quality-dashboard.md).

 ### <a name="audio-classifier"></a>Clasificador de audio